rudra012/crudl-example-django/README.md

     }
 ],
 ```

+You can use the same syntax with list filters (see entries.js).

 ### Foreign Key, Many-to-Many
 There are a couple of foreign keys being used (e.g. _Category_ with _Entry_) and one many-to-many field (_Tags_ with _Entry_).